Don Figueroa

-Don Allan Figueroa is a Filipino American comic book artist and toy designer.
+Don Allan Figueroa (born 1964) is a Filipino American comic book artist and toy designer.
 He is best known for his work on many different Transformers designs, for both the defunct Dreamwave Productions and with IDW Publishing.

 Dreamwave Productions

 One of Figueroa's projects was to illustrate Dreamwave's first Transformers: The War Within miniseries.
 In the series, Figueroa was tasked to design new alternate modes for the Generation 1 Transformers, based on the fact that the series is set long before their arrival on Earth.
 The Transformers: Titanium line of die-cast toys was based on this series.

 Figueroa was later brought on to pencil the "Worlds Collide" story arc on the Transformers: Armada comic book series, which featured some G1 Decepticons.
 He was eventually named as the penciler for the ongoing Generation 1 comic.
 He also contributed heavily to their More Than Meets the Eye eight-issue volume of character profiles.